How to Build Muscle if You’re Skinny

 A skinny guy building muscle.
 Illustrated by Shane Duquette for Outlift.

 Progressive overload is the foundation of muscle growth.
-If you can understand it, you’ll understand how to approach your training and diet.
-Progressively overloading your diet is especially important for naturally thin people, but we’ll get to that in a moment.
+If you can understand it, you’ll understand how to train and eat for muscle growth.

-Progressive overload is best illustrated by the apocryphal story of Milo of Croton.
-Milo was a skinny Greek wrestler, and he was eager to build muscle.
+Progressive overload begins with the story of Milo of Croton.
+Milo was a skinny Greek wrestler who was eager to build muscle.
 He knew that to stimulate muscle growth, he needed to challenge his strength, so he picked up a calf and carried it up a hill.
 By the time he got to the top, his muscles were spent.
-He stumbled home, ate a big dinner, and tucked himself into bed.
+He lay on the ground to catch his breath, then stumbled home, ate a big dinner, and went to bed early.

-Two days later, his muscles had not only recovered, but they’d also grown a little bit bigger and stronger.
+Two days later, his muscles had not only recovered, but they’d also grown a little bigger and stronger.
 He was ready to repeat his workout.
 But the calf had grown a little bit bigger, too, and so by the time he got to the top of the hill, he was just as fatigued as last time.
-He dragged himself back home, ate another big dinner, and got another good night’s rest.
+He dragged himself back home, ate an even bigger dinner, and got another good night’s rest.

-Two days later, his muscles were feeling ready again.
-So he carried the calf up the hill a third time.
+Two days later, his muscles were feeling ready again, so he carried the calf up the hill a third time.
 And then a fourth.
 And then a fifth.
-He continued this workout routine for two years, at which point the calf had grown into a bull, and Milo had become the strongest man in all of Greece.
+He continued this workout routine for two years, by which point the calf had become a bull, and Milo had become the strongest man in all of Greece.
 That’s not the end of the story.
 It takes a dark turn.
-But we won’t go into that here.
-We’ve got a full article on progressive overload.
-You can read the morbid ending there.
+But that’s a story for another article.

 Illustration of Milo of Croton carrying a calf as it grows into a bull, demonstrating the principle of progressive overload for building muscle.

-Anyway, the idea of progressive overload is to incrementally increase the load as you grow gradually bigger.
+The idea of progressive overload is to incrementally increase the load as you grow gradually bigger.
 If you don’t want to increase the load, you could try to squeeze out more reps than last time, lift through a deeper range of motion, or use more difficult exercise variations.
 The key is to keep challenging your growing muscles.
-That way you’re always working your muscles hard enough to stimulate growth.
+That way, you’re always lifting hard enough to stimulate growth.

-Here’s what most people forget, though: you also need to apply progressive overload to your diet.
-As you grow bigger and stronger, you’ll need more calories and more protein to continue growing.
-When the diet you’re eating stops being enough, you need more.
+Here’s what most people forget: you also need to apply progressive overload to your diet.
+Every pound of muscle you gain will burn another 10–12 calories per day.
+As you grow bigger and stronger, you’ll need to eat more food to continue growing.

 Progressive overload is a simple framework to understand.
-Start by doing enough.
-When that stops working, try doing more.
-Simple enough in theory, not quite so simple in practice.
-Let’s dig into the specifics.
+Start by doing enough, then do a little more.
+Simple enough in theory, but not quite so simple in practice.
+Let’s delve into the details.

 The Basics of Building Muscle